Puppet Master III: Toulon's Revenge: Plot

 The film is set during 1941 in World War II Berlin.
 A scientist named Dr. Hess is forced by the Nazis, especially his Gestapo liaison Major Kraus, to create a drug capable of animating corpses to use as living shields on the battlefield after losing too many on the Eastern Front.
-But, Dr. Hess cannot get it right: While the corpses do reanimate, they have a tendency towards mindless violence.
-In a small theater downtown, André Toulon has set up a politically satirical puppet show for children, starring a six-armed American Old West puppet named Six-Shooter, who attacks an inanimate reconstruction puppet of Adolf Hitler.
-The show is, next to a crowd of children, also attended by Lt.
-Erich Stein, Kraus' driver.
+But while the corpses do reanimate, they have a tendency towards mindless violence.
+In a small theater downtown, André Toulon has set up a satirical puppet show for children, in which a six-armed puppet named Six-Shooter attacks an inanimate reconstruction of Adolf Hitler.
+The show is also attended by Leutnant Erich Stein, Kraus' driver.
 After the performance, Toulon and his wife Elsa feed the puppets with the formula which sustains their life force, but they are watched by Stein, who informs his superior the next morning.
-Hess, genuinely fascinated by the formula, wants Toulon to freely share the secret with him, but Kraus wants to take Toulon in for treason and insulting of the Führer.
+Hess, genuinely fascinated by the formula, wants Toulon to freely share the secret with him, but Kraus wants to take Toulon in for treason and insulting the Führer.

 The next day, André gives Elsa a puppet crafted in her likeness as a gift, but soon afterwards Kraus, Hess, and a squad of soldiers break into the atelier and take Toulon, Tunneler, and Pinhead.
-When Elsa attempts to prevent them from taking the formula as well, she is shot by one of the escort, and Toulon is dragged away from her.
-When Kraus prepares to leave, the wounded Elsa spits at him in defiance, and in retaliation, Kraus shoots her dead in cold blood.
+When Elsa attempts to prevent them from taking the formula as well, she is shot by one of the escort.
+When Kraus prepares to leave, the wounded Elsa spits at him in defiance, and Kraus shoots her dead in cold blood.
 However, while transporting Toulon off, the two soldiers guarding him are killed by Pinhead and Tunneler, enabling Toulon to escape.

 After hiding for the remainder of the night, Toulon returns to his theater to find that the stage has been burnt by the Nazis.
-He finds Six-Shooter and Jester and leaves with them, then discovers a partially destroyed hospital and decides to set up camp in it.
-Seeking revenge, Toulon, Pinhead, and Jester break into the morgue to get his wife's life essence and inserts it into the woman puppet he made for her, and as she comes to life, he inserts several leeches he found in a jar into her.
-Later that night, Toulon carries out the first revenge attack on Stein while he fixes Kraus' car, along with Pinhead, Jester and Leech Woman.
+He finds Six-Shooter and Jester and leaves with them, then sets up camp in a partially destroyed hospital.
+Seeking revenge, Toulon breaks into the morgue to get Elsa's life essence and inserts it into the woman puppet, and as she comes to life, he inserts several leeches into her.
+Later that night, Toulon and his puppets ambush and kill Stein while he fixes Kraus' car.
 On his flight from his pursuers, Toulon subsequently finds shelter in a bombed-out building.